 We’re especially fond of mini pies because they are easy to enjoy in small quantities and you don’t feel as inclined to eat more than necessary in one sitting.
 The mini version is better when it comes to portions and they’re also way easier to share with friends.
 It’s always a bonus when no cutlery is required.
 These pies are packed with all the healthy fats to satisfy your sweet tooth without being overly sweet.
-And our Coconut Collagen Creamer is whipped into the crust to give this dessert an always-welcomed health boost.
+And our Coconut Collagen Creamer is whipped into the crust to give this dessert an always-welcomed flavor boost.

 Mini Banana Coconut Pies